leonawicz/trekfont/cran-comments.md

 ## This is an update release.

-* Documentation updates and URL fixes.
+* Fixed URL in Readme and resubmitted.

-* This is an update release.
-Documentation updates.